 - For the distribution of Communion, floor markings will be placed six feet apart in the aisles to facilitate proper social distancing in all directions during Communion.

 - As usual the Priests will sanitize their hands immediately before and after distributing Communion.
 Ministers will avoid physical contact when placing the host in the communicant’s hands.

 - Holy Communion is only permitted in the hand.
 Distribution of Holy Communion from the chalice is prohibited to the assembly.
 For those who are gluten intolerant, special arrangements are to be made with the staff.

 - A single-file line during the distribution of Holy Communion will be followed in order for the minister and communicant to maintain social distancing in all directions.
 One-way traffic patterns are to be followed.

 - When approaching the Communion minister, the communicant should make a slight bow of the head, receive the host in the hand, step to the side, lift his/her mask and consume the host.

 - Those who refrain from receiving communion still unite themselves with the sacrifice of Christ.
 Non-communicants are kindly asked to remain in their places rather than coming forward to request a blessing.

-- No bulletins or other materials will be distributed.
+- Limited bulletins or other materials will be available to families to pick up but not distributed.